 Likewise, social media platforms — especially visually driven ones like Instagram — can be instrumental in reaching a broader audience.
 Set up a few accounts and manage them well, engaging with your audience as best you can.

 Hire employees to help you succeed.
 Growing your painting business often necessitates building a reliable team.
 Before you start the employee hiring process, make sure to secure an employer identification number (EIN) from the IRS, which is essential for tax purposes when you have employees.
-Banks also often require an EIN for opening a business bank account.
+Banks also often require an EIN for opening a how to open a business bank account.

 As for the timing of hiring, it’s best to bring in additional hands when consistent work inflow or expanding into bigger projects strains your solo capacity.
 Utilize job platforms, local classifieds, and trade school partnerships to locate candidates, and consider hosting open interviews or skill tests to find individuals whose expertise aligns with your business’s needs.